anthonysgro/RoboHouse/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com) Apartment hunting is a huge hassle, especially in New York City.
+I felt so defeated seeing a listing that had been up for two days that was already in-contract, or that had already received a daunting amount of applications.

 I searched far and wide for a good way to automate the apartment hunting process, but it seemed impossible.
 Many sites had ways to identify scripting and bots.
-Others that didn't had lacklust listings.
+The many others that didn't had lacklust listings.
 Thus I bring you, RoboHouse.
-I wanted to create an apartment bot so amazing that it'll be the last one you ever need -- I think this is it.

-Here's why:
+Here's why it's cool:

--   You should be able to have access to apartments as soon as they come up.
+-   You should be able to know about apartments as soon as they are posted.
 Why miss out when even waiting 3 hours could cost you your dream apartment?
+-   You shouldn't have to rely on Streeteasy's built-in notification system, which plainly does not work for me, even when set to "Instant".
--   You shouldn't have to accept that botting is impossible on many rental sites.
+-   You shouldn't have to accept that botting is impossible on many real estate sites.
 Where there's a will, there's a way!
--   You should be able to fully customize your preferences and see notifications for new listings at all times.

 I will be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks!